 Volunteer

-Keep our parks safe and inviting for people and wildlife by volunteering with Scenic Hudson.
+Keep Scenic Hudson parks safe and inviting for people and wildlife by volunteering with us.

 Building a pollinator garden at West Point Foundry (Photo: Jeff Mertz)

-Pitching in gives you an opportunity to spend some quality time in nature, meet other people who share your love for the outdoors and learn more about the plants and animals that call our parks home.
+Pitching in gives us an opportunity to spend some quality time in nature, meet other people who share our love for the outdoors, and learn more about the plants and animals that call these lands home.
 We offer a variety of ways that make it easy to participate.
 We also welcome groups in search of meaningful service projects.

 Ways to Participate